『Mammalwatching』のカバーアート

 2025/04/07

-Charles and Jon talk with mammalwatching power couple Venkat Sankar & Nicole Haseley from their base in Berkeley, California.
+Charles and Jon talk with mammalwatching power couple Venkat Sankar & Nicole Haseley from their base at Stanford University in California.

 Nicole and Venkat 'accidentally' turned 2024 into a Big California (Mammal) Year and ended up seeing a record breaking 150 species in the state by December 31.